The Earl Carroll Theatre pages: history + exterior views | lobby areas | auditorium | stage | stage basement | sceneshop | ephemera |

 A wonderful photo from Marc Wanamaker's Bison Archives that not only gives a better sense of the height of the neon display but also affords a view of the deeply textured carpet.
 Note over on the left a view of the back tables.
 There was originally no wall separating the lobby area from the auditorium.

-A view across several of the rear tables toward the Goddess of Neon.
-Thanks to Scott Collette for locating this for his Forgotten Los Angeles post.
+A view across the rear tables toward the Goddess of Neon.
+The image is a detail from a c.1939 photo by Maynard Parker that's in the Huntington Library collection.
+Thanks to Scott Collette for sharing this in a Forgotten Los Angeles Facebook post.
 He spotted it on Martin Turnbull's blog.
-The date and photographer are unknown.

 Thanks to the Marc Wanamaker Bison Archives collection for this 1939 view of the bar area at the back of the auditorium.
 Yes, those vertical tubes at the top of the photo are neon.
 The McAvoy/Torrence Historic Hollywood Photographs collection also has a copy of this one, their #RN-031-8.
 Head to their website to browse more Earl Carroll Theatre photos.